gcapes/git-course/_episodes/03-history.md

 - date
 - your commit message

+Git automatically assigns an identifier (e.g. 4dd7f5) to each commit made to the repository
+--- we refer to this as *COMMITID* in the code blocks below.
-Git automatically assigns an identifier (*COMMITID*) to each commit made to the repository.
-In order to see the changes made between any earlier commit and our current version, we can use  `git diff`  providing the commit identifier of the earlier commit:
+In order to see the changes made between any earlier commit and our current version, we can use  `git diff` followed by the commit identifier of the earlier commit:

 ~~~